avtandilzabakhidze/DesingPatterns/README.md

 # Design Patterns Project

 This project is a demonstration of various design patterns implemented in Java.
 Design patterns are reusable solutions to common problems encountered in software design.
-By incorporating these patterns into your codebase, you can improve code clarity, maintainability, and scalability.
+By incorporating these patterns into your codebase, you can improve code clarity, maintainability and scalability.

 ## Implemented Design Patterns